hopwoods/hopwood-top-trumps/.clinerules/04-typescript-best-practices.md

 ## 5. ReactJS Specific Best Practices
 *   **Functional Components:** Exclusively use React functional components.
-*   **Custom Hooks for Logic:** Encapsulate component logic, state management (not handled by XState), and side effects into custom React Hooks to keep component files clean, focused on rendering, and to promote reusability of logic.
+*   **Mandatory Custom Hooks for Logic:** All component logic, local state management (e.g., form inputs, UI toggles not managed by a global XState machine), side effects (e.g., API calls not handled by XState actors), and event handlers MUST be encapsulated within custom React Hooks (e.g., `useMyComponentLogic.ts`).
+    *   Component files (`.tsx`) MUST be primarily presentational.
+They should import and utilize their corresponding custom hook, receiving state and callback functions from it.
+    *   The goal is a clear separation of concerns: hooks handle *how* things work, components handle *what* things look like.
+    *   This promotes reusability, testability (hooks can be tested in isolation), and cleaner component code.
 *   **Component Typing:** Define component props explicitly using interfaces or types.
 Avoid `React.FC`.
     *   Example:
         ```typescript